 Ann and Nancy Wilson

 Featuring the only sisters on this list, for over four decades Heart carried the rock and roll torch for all-female rockers.
 Selling over 35 million records, they are arguably the most successful sister act of all time.
-The sisters stopped touring at the end of 2016 (due to an odd incident where Ann’s husband physically assaulted Nancy’s twin 16-year-old boys backstage at a concert) but have since reconciled and completed a very successful run of 2019 tour dates.
+The sisters stopped touring at the end of 2016 (due to an odd incident where Ann’s husband physically assaulted Nancy’s twin 16-year-old boys backstage at a concert) but reconciled and completed a very successful run of tour dates in 2019.

 Malcolm and Angus Young

 For over 40 years, the brothers Young ruled the rock world, selling over 200 million albums worldwide.
 Only illness had separated them – in 2014, it was announced that Malcolm was retiring from the band due to dementia.
 Sadly, he passed away in November of 2017.

 01 Van Halen